ShaneeexD/SODMurderMayhem/README.md

 - Hotel Bathroom rule, activated by `"allowHotelBathroom-Mayhem": true`.
   - Prefers addresses with presets `BuildingBathroomMale` or `BuildingBathroomFemale`.
   - Falls back to location names containing `bathroom` or `public bathrooms`.
-  - Applies optional floor-name filter includes for `hotel_basement` to narrow to hotel basement bathrooms.
+  - Applies floor-name filter includes for `hotel_basement` to narrow to hotel basement bathrooms.
   - Tokens are matched case-insensitively and normalized to lowercase internally.

+- Diner Bathroom rule, activated by `"allowDinerBathroom-Mayhem": true`.
+  - Prefers addresses with presets `BuildingBathroomMale` or `BuildingBathroomFemale`.
+  - Falls back to location names containing `bathroom` or `public bathrooms`.
+  - Applies floor-name filter includes for `dinerfloorbeta` to narrow to diner bathrooms.

+- Fathoms Yard Basement rule, activated by `"allowFathomsYardBasement-Mayhem": true`.
+  - Prefers addresses with preset `FathomsYard`.
+  - Falls back to location names containing `Fathoms yard` or `Fathoms Yard`.
+  - Applies floor-name filter includes for `shantytown_basement`.

+- Fathoms Yard Rooftop rule, activated by `"allowFathomsYardRooftop-Mayhem": true`.
+  - Prefers addresses with preset `Rooftop`.
+  - Falls back to location names containing `rooftop` or `Rooftop`.
+  - Applies floor-name filter includes for `shantytown`.

+- Hotel Rooftop Bar rule, activated by `"allowHotelRooftopBar-Mayhem": true`.
+  - Prefers addresses with preset `RooftopBar`.
+  - Falls back to location names containing `rooftop bar` or `Rooftop Bar`.
+  - Applies floor-name filter includes for `hotel_rooftopbar`.

+- Hotel Rooftop rule, activated by `"allowHotelRooftop-Mayhem": true`.
+  - Prefers addresses with preset `Rooftop`.
+  - Falls back to location names containing `rooftop` or `Rooftop`.
+  - Applies floor-name filter includes for `hotel_rooftopbar`.

+- Mixed Industrial Rooftop rule, activated by `"allowMixedIndustrialRooftop-Mayhem": true`.
+  - Prefers addresses with preset `Rooftop`.
+  - Falls back to location names containing `rooftop` or `Rooftop`.
+  - Applies floor-name filter includes for `mixedindustrial`.

 Extending rules (for mod developers):

-- New rules can be added following the same pattern (e.g., Alleys, Backstreets) using preset names and/or safe name substrings.
+- New rules can be added following the same pattern using preset names and/or safe name substrings.
+- **Important**: Floor name tokens must be lowercase to match properly with the game's floor names.
 - Patches call into a dynamic rule registry that gathers all active rules for the current case and selects among them in random order.
-This reduces duplication and makes future additions easy.
+- See `READ_TO_ADD_MORE_LOCATIONS.md` in the Util folder for quick reference on adding new locations.

 ## Compatibility